Making Information Discoverable and Accessible

 Transforming the government's business processes by applying the strengths of networked technologies while mitigating its potentially harmful effects.

 From 2002 to 2012, the Markle Task Force has offered a broad vision and detailed recommendations on the key policy and technology issues affecting the creation of a trusted information environment.
-These recommendations have been adopted by executive order and codified in two pieces of federal legislation.
+Many of these recommendations have been adopted by executive order and incorporated in two pieces of federal legislation.

 Standards for accessing information must be in place as it pertains to clearly-defined purposes that the government—with public scrutiny—has determined beforehand are appropriate and lawfully permissible.